SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 3 July 2024 - New Feature - Catalog - Change state support [ID_40096]

-When viewing an item on the catalog, it will now be possible to change the state of a range or version.
+Skyline employees will now be able to change the state of a range or version when they view an item in the Catalog.

 #### 3 July 2024 - New Feature - Catalog - Source link [ID_40046]